Leoul-Dem/ISE-364-Final/README.md

  - Implemented and trained MobileNetV3-Small, focusing on its efficiency characteristics for on-device use.
  - Provided dataset insight that informed expectations for model performance.
  - Wrote the EDA and MobileNet sections of the report.

+All relevant parts have been included into main.ipynb.